 Roger V. Rafa had already achieved marquee status.
 The scenario at the top had become tense.
 Nadal seemed to have a measure of Roger, and Roger knew not why or how was he regularly losing to the Spaniard.
-Roger still found him ‘one-dimensional’ despite losing four losing four times to him in their five meetings.
+Roger still found him ‘one-dimensional’ despite losin losing four times to him in their five meetings.

 Rafa had already beaten him at Dubai and Monte Carlo in 2006, but Federer felt that he was closer to unravelling the mystery of Rafa’s mastery over him.
-More pain and disappointment awaited the Swiss Master in Italy and France, enough to dent his confidence and fill him with doubts.
+More pain and disappointment awaited the Swiss Master in Italy and France, enough to dent his confidence and leave him with more doubts.

 Roger was no longer the sole draw in the game.
 He remained the man to beat- Number One, holder of the Wimbledon, the USO and the Australian Open titles in the run up to the French, winner of seven Grand Slams already – in short the grandest scalp, the King of Tennis-who possessed the most beautiful game.
 But Rafa, the Number Two, had won 52 consecutive matches on clay and was one win short of equalling Guillermo Vilas’ record (Incredibly ,Rafa went on to win 29 more, his record stands at 81).
 He was the reigning French Open champion.
 The Challenger had arrived, and had crowned himself the King of Clay Principality.
 The Imperial Overlord of Cements and Grasses had realized his crown was shaky, and this jitteriness showed in his eager forehands, nervous backhand slices and snide comments about Rafa and Toni Nadal.